BYU uses offensive rebounds to stun No. 21 Creighton in Las Vegas

 Sophomore Arthur Kaluma led the charge in what wound up a career game for him, scoring a career-high 27 points on 8-of-14 shooting while making four of his seven 3-point attempts.
 Kaluma, who’d logged a number of minutes at center, kept the Jays afloat for as long as he could while trying to help bolster the backside on the other side.

-The Jays (6-4) rediscovered their shooting tough in the process, shooting 10 of 27 from 3-point range in the process and drilling a couple of huge 3s to send a Creighton-heavy crowd into occasional roars.
+The Jays (6-4) rediscovered their shooting tough in the process, shooting 10 of 27 from 3-point range and drilling a couple of huge 3s to send a Creighton-heavy crowd into occasional roars.

 But Kalkbrenner’s absence grew to be too heavy a weight to carry, with BYU drawing fouls while probing through Creighton’s drop coverage and snagging boards whenever it pleased.

 Creighton had already been disadvantaged, relying heavily on King and Kaluma for its minutes at the five.
-McDermott even played Zander Yates, who played a total of minutes and matched the total number of minutes he’d played all season, while Kaluma endured foul trouble.
+McDermott even played Zander Yates, who played nine minutes Saturday and matched the total number of minutes he’d played all season, while Kaluma endured foul trouble.
 When Kaluma fouled out with 6:32 to play, things trended downhill.

 “I couldn‘t tell you what was going through my head,” Kaluma said of his fifth foul.
 “I just knew when it happened, it was probably the dumbest play I’ve ever made.”